digicatapult/sqnc-node/Upgrade.md

 This [diener tool](https://crates.io/crates/diener) can be used to update the toml versions easily by upgrading each `cargo.toml` given a specific branch/path

 `cargo install diener`
-and in the root of the `dscp-node` directory run `diener update --substrate --branch polkadot-v<version>`
+and in the root of the `veritable-node` directory run `diener update --substrate --branch polkadot-v<version>`

 ### Test Building the Node